NickCulbertson/Teensy-Arcade-Synth/README.md

 # Teensy Arcade Synth
 3-layer polyphonic synthesizer made with Teensy using arcade buttons, encoder &amp; LCD screen all stuffed into a cigar box.
 The Teensy is the ultimate microcontroller for audio.
-Follow the steps in the video to make your own Teensy Arcade Synth!
+Follow the steps in the video to get started making your own Teensy Arcade Synth!

 (Click the image to watch DIY Teensy Arcade Synth | Tutorial & Presets Demo)